A Guide to Excellence Through Integrity

 How much time is available under the Family and Medical Leave policy?

 A maximum of 12 work weeks during a 12-month period is available under the Family and Medical Leave Policy.
+A maximum of 26 work weeks during a 12-month period may be available for employees caring for a covered servicemember.

-Limited use of university resources for personal purposes, such as telephone calls and e-mail, is permitted under the following circumstances:
+Limited use of university resources for personal purposes, such as telephone calls and email, is permitted under the following circumstances:

-- The use does not interfere with job duties and responsibilities.
+- The use does not interfere with job duties and responsibilities;

-- The use is brief in duration.
+- The use is brief in duration;

-- The use does not disrupt or distract from the conduct of official business.
+- The use does not disrupt or distract from the conduct of official business;

 - The use does not compromise the security or integrity of private confidential information.